mihonapp/website/website/src/docs/guides/backups.md

 [Autosync for Google Drive](https://play.google.com/store/apps/details?id=com.ttxapps.drivesync) in order to sync backup files to Drive automatically with the following steps:

-1. Install the app from the link above
+1. Install the Autosync app from the link above.
-2. Enable [Automatic Backups](/docs/guides/backups#enabling-automatic-backups) and set it to your desired frequency and storage location.
+1. Enable [Automatic Backups](/docs/guides/backups#enabling-automatic-backups) and set it to your desired frequency.
+1. In the Autosync app, navigate and select the "autobackup" folder to begin syncing to Google Drive.
-3. Download the latest backup from Google Drive and restore to whatever device you have
+1. On your second device, download the latest backup from Google Drive to restore into **Mihon**.

 Users who are familiar with [FolderSync](https://play.google.com/store/apps/details?id=dk.tacit.android.foldersync.lite) or [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) can setup auto sync of their backups similarly.